Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

-Additionally, we define the notions of ``per-problem success rate'' and ``per-group success rate'', where the former refers to the average proportion of repeats that found the solution across the group (calculated using Eq.~(\ref{eq:per_problem_rate})) and the per-group success rate (calculated using Eq.~(\ref{eq:per_group_rate})) as the proportion of problems in each group where at least one repeat was able to find the solution, respectively.
+Additionally, we define the notions of ``per-problem success rate'' and ``per-group success rate'', where the former refers to the average proportion of repeats that found the solution across the group (calculated with Eq.~(\ref{eq:per_problem_rate})) and the latter (calculated with Eq.~(\ref{eq:per_group_rate})) refers to the proportion of problems in each group where at least one repeat was able to find the solution.
+The per-problem success rate is given by

 where $\gamma$ is the number of repeats for which a solver is run on a problem instance, $\gamma'_i$ is the number of successful repeats (meaning that a configuration has been found) for the instance $i$, and the set $\mathcal{I}$ stands for a group of instances of interest.
+The per-group success rate is given by